top of page

 Image by Daniel Thomas

-Students will gain experience in an office setting working together with our events team & administration to build skills related to marketing, events management, computer literacy & the use of office tools/ equipment.
+Students will gain experience in an office setting working together with our administrative team to build skills related to marketing, volunteer management, computer literacy & the use of office tools/ equipment.

 IMG-20240812-WA0003.jpg